 - Five-star Euro NCAP safety rating

-The all-new Outback maintains Subaru’s hard-won reputation for engineering some of the safest cars on the road, with a range of new active and passive safety technologies to significantly improve stability, hazard avoidance and crash safety performance.
-The new Outback is the first Subaru to be offered in the UK and Europe with the brand’s intelligent EyeSight driver safety assist technology, which monitors the road and traffic ahead for potential hazards.
+The latest Outback maintains Subaru’s reputation for engineering some of the safest cars on the road, with a range of active and passive safety tech.
+It is the first Subaru in Europe with the brand’s intelligent EyeSight driver safety assist technology, which monitors the road ahead for potential hazards.

-Subaru's highly-developed collision avoidance technology, EyeSight, will make its European debut in the new Outback.
-Fitted as standard to Lineartronic (CVT) models, EyeSight employs an advanced stereo camera system, which operates a range of driver assist features and contributes to making the new Outback one of the safest cars in its class.
+EyeSight is fitted as standard to Lineartronic (CVT) model and uses an advanced stereo camera system to operate a range of driver assist features, making the new Outback one of the safest cars in its class.

-The system’s two cameras, located either side of the rear view mirror, effectively act as a ‘second pair of eyes’ for the driver, monitoring the road and traffic ahead to detect the presence of vehicles, pedestrians, cyclists and other potential hazards.
-Subaru’s technology is now entering its third generation, having been available previously only in Japan and North America.
+The system’s cameras, located either side of the rear view mirror, act as a ‘second pair of eyes’ for the driver, monitoring the road ahead to detect the presence of vehicles, pedestrians, cyclists and other hazards.

 EyeSight includes autonomous Pre-collision Braking Control and Pre-collision Throttle Management, Adaptive Cruise Control and Lane Departure & Sway Warning.

-Should the system detect a hazard, EyeSight is able to take control of the throttle and braking to help the car avoid or mitigate the effects of a collision.
-EyeSight also works with the illuminated rings on the instrument dials to warn the driver of potential dangers, changing the colour of the instruments’ rings from blue to red to act as a powerful visual warning.
+Should the system detect a hazard, EyeSight can take control of the throttle and braking to help the car avoid or mitigate the effects of a collision.
+EyeSight also works with the illuminated rings on the instrument dials to warn of potential dangers, changing the colour of the instruments’ rings from blue to red to act as a powerful visual warning

-As well as the new EyeSight system, the Outback offers a range of active safety technologies to provide world-beating hazard avoidance and maintain Subaru’s reputation for class-leading stability.
+As well as the EyeSight system, the Outback has a range of active safety technology to provide world-beating hazard avoidance and maintain Subaru’s reputation for class-leading stability.

-The Vehicle Dynamics Control (VDC) system, Subaru’s equivalent to electronic stability control, complements the superior driving stability offered by the Symmetrical All-Wheel Drive drivetrain – both VDC and All-Wheel Drive are standard on all Outback models.
-VDC has been updated to provide world-class hazard avoidance, and now includes a new Active Torque Vectoring (ATV) system.
-ATV endows the Outback with even greater stability by braking the inside wheels under heavy cornering, allowing the Outback to maintain a neutral line through corners, avoiding understeer and oversteer.
+The Vehicle Dynamics Control (VDC) system, Subaru’s equivalent to electronic stability control, complements the superior stability offered by the Symmetrical All-Wheel Drive drivetrain.
+VDC now includes a new Active Torque Vectoring (ATV) system.
+ATV endows the Outback with even greater stability by braking the inside wheels under heavy cornering, allowing a neutral line through corners, avoiding understeer and oversteer.

-Low-speed safety has also been improved thanks to the new layout of the standard reversing camera, which provides the driver with a wider view of the area behind the car.
-The new camera now features a delay function, allowing seven seconds before the image disappears from the 7.0-inch touchscreen display in the centre of the dashboard.
-This stops the system from engaging and disengaging constantly during more complex parking manoeuvres, such as three-point turns or parallel parking.
+Low-speed safety is aided by a standard reversing camera, which provides the driver with a wider view of the area behind the car.
+The camera now features a delay function, allowing seven seconds before the image disappears from the display to stop the system from engaging and disengaging constantly during more complex parking manoeuvres, such as three-point turns or parallel parking.

-The all-steel structure of the Subaru Outback has been engineered to deliver the highest level of passive crash safety performance, while also providing an enhanced ride and high level of refinement.
+In terms of passive safety, the car’s structure is engineered to deliver the highest level of crash safety performance, while also providing enhanced ride and refinement.

-Pedestrian protection has been enhanced thanks to greater use of energy absorbing materials in the bonnet and the adoption of collapsible brackets along the side of the engine bay, which further alleviate the effects of an impact with a pedestrian.
-A structure designed to dislodge the headlamps during a collision improves pedestrian leg protection.
+Pedestrian protection is enhanced by energy absorbing materials in the bonnet and collapsible brackets along the side of the engine bay, while a structure designed to dislodge the headlamps during a collision improves pedestrian leg protection.

-All Outback models come fitted with front, side and curtain airbags as standard, with a new knee airbag cushioning the driver’s lower limbs in the event of a collision.
-As with every Subaru model, the new Outback is fitted as standard with Subaru’s automatic front seat airbag activation technology to improve child passenger safety.
-The technology uses sensors in the passenger seatbelt tensioners, combined with the occupant detection sensor in the seat, to automatically turn off the passenger airbag when there is a child seat in the front passenger seat.
-This is a manual feature in many cars for sale across Europe.
+All models come with front, side and curtain airbags as standard, with a new knee airbag cushioning the driver’s lower limbs in the event of a collision.
+As with every Subaru, the Outback is fitted as standard with automatic front seat airbag activation technology to improve child safety.
+The technology uses sensors in the seatbelt tensioners, combined with an occupant detection sensor in the seat, to automatically turn off the passenger airbag when there is a child seat in the front.

-The Outback has been awarded the maximum five-star Euro NCAP crash test safety rating, scoring highly in all four key areas: adult occupant protection (85 per cent), child occupant protection (87 per cent), pedestrian protection (70 per cent) and safety assist.
-The new Outback achieved maximum points in the side impact barrier test and, moreover, scored maximum points for its protection of the 18-month dummy in the dynamic crash tests.
+The Outback has been awarded the maximum five-star Euro NCAP crash test safety rating, scoring highly in all key areas: adult occupant protection (85 per cent), child occupant protection (87 per cent), pedestrian protection (70 per cent) and safety assist.
+The new Outback achieved maximum points in the side impact barrier test and scored maximum points for its protection of the 18-month dummy in dynamic crash tests

 - Choice of 2.0-litre diesel or 2.5-litre petrol Boxer engines

-- Engineered for higher fuel economy, cleaner emissions, greater refinement
+- Higher fuel economy, lower emissions, greater refinement

 - Choice of manual and Lineartronic transmissions depending on engine

-Outback buyers will have two engines to choose from – Subaru’s 2.0-litre ‘EE20’ turbocharged diesel engine and a naturally-aspirated 2.5-litre ‘FB25’ petrol unit.
-Fitted to the new Outback, both power units have been re-engineered for greater environmental friendliness, improved NVH and more accessible power and torque delivery.
-Both engines comply with Euro 6b emissions standards.
+Outback buyers have two engines to choose from – Subaru’s 2.0-litre ‘EE20’ turbocharged diesel and a naturally-aspirated 2.5-litre ‘FB25’ petrol unit.
+Both have been re-engineered for greater environmental friendliness, improved NVH and more accessible power and torque delivery, and comply with Euro 6b emissions standards.

-Due to the compact shape of Subaru’s Boxer engines, the Outback’s power unit can be located lower in the engine bay for a lower centre of gravity, minimising body roll and improving road holding.
+Due to the compact dimensions of Subaru’s Boxer engines, the power unit is located deeper in the engine bay for a lower centre of gravity, minimising body roll and improving roadholding.
 The Boxer layout – with its unique ‘punch-counterpunch’ rotational cycle – offers smoothness, low vibration and noise, plus excellent accelerator response.

-A first for a Subaru, the new Outback sports a new Active Grille Shutter system to boost the car’s aerodynamic performance.
-The shutter’s default ‘open’ position allows air to enter the bonnet and cool the engine, while closing at high speeds – when the engine is typically less stressed – reduces wind resistance.
-In colder temperatures, it also allows the engine bay to retain more heat, improving fuel efficiency by aiding engine heating from a cold start.
+In a first for Subaru, the Outback has an Active Grille Shutter system to boost the car’s aerodynamic performance.
+The shutter’s default ‘open’ position allows air to enter the bonnet and cool the engine, but when closed at high speeds and there is more airflow through the engine bay, it reduces wind resistance.
+In colder temperatures, it also improves fuel efficiency by aiding engine heating from a cold start.

-The revised engine produces 150 PS at just 3,600 rpm and 350 Nm torque across a wider 1,600-2,800 rpm range, making power more accessible than in the outgoing model (1,800-2,400 rpm).
+It produces 150 PS at 3,600 rpm and 350 Nm torque across a wider 1,600-2,800 rpm range.
 The engine returns fuel economy of 50.4 mpg on the combined cycle and CO2 emissions of 145 g/km when equipped with a six-speed manual transmission.
 The engine powers the Outback from 0-62 mph in 9.4 seconds and on to a 124 mph top speed.

 A new common-rail system enables 11 per cent higher fuel injection pressure than in the outgoing models, with updates to the ECU enabling more precise combustion control.
 New glow plugs improve engine heating at start-up for greater fuel efficiency from a cold start.